 The Office of Victim Services invites you to join us in the violence prevention movement!

-We have a Peer Victim Advocate Team (PVAT) who is trained to provide advocacy and support to victims of crime.
+We have a Peer Victim Advocate Team (PVAT) who is trained to provide advocacy and support to survivors of violent crimes.
 The students filling these positions are responsible for providing training and educational programs relating to issues involving dating/domestic violence, rape/sexual assault, stalking, healthy relationships and related topics.
 This opportunity is open to undergraduate and graduate students.

 Trainers/Instructors: Allison Wynbissinger, Victim Advocate